Kuwait Tower [OKKK_TWR]

 3.2 Line Up Procedures

-The TWR Controller must issue clear and precise instructions when issuing aircraft with an instruction to line up on the active runway.
+The Tower Controller must issue clear and precise instructions when issuing aircraft with an instruction to line up on the active runway.
 There should be no delay and must include the following information:

 - The Correct Runway Designator.